 One of the most common causes of migraines is stress.
 Other migraines triggers are:

-Of these cannabinoids, the one that plays the biggest role in the medical industry is cannabidiol (CBD).
-This is a non-psychoactive chemical that is derived from the cannabis plant and has many medicinal benefits.
+CBD, or Cannabidiol, is a non-psychoactive chemical that is derived from the cannabis plant and has many medicinal benefits.
 Another cannabinoid that it has proven to be useful in the medical industry is Tetrahydrocannabinol (THC).
 This is the only psychoactive compound found in the plant that gives people what’s known as a “high,” when cooked and ingested, inhaled, etc. Studies on THC have been showing positive results in treating cancer, as results are showing that it can cause cancer cells to die off.

 A study titled “The Use of Cannabis for Headache Disorders”, carried out testing on cannabis as a form of treatment for migraines.
 This particular study was carried out in 2017.
-The researchers stated: “Early reports of cannabis for the treatment of a headache appear to be largely positive, with many patients experiencing a decrease in the frequency and intensity of their headache episodes.
-In some cases, a headache was cured entirely even after cannabis discontinuation”.

 So it is clinically and scientifically proven that cannabinoids have positive effects on treating the symptoms associated with migraines.
-One way cannabinoids can help treat migraines is that when one suffers from a migraine chemicals such as serotonin pass through the blood vessels which, as a result, narrows them.
+One way cannabinoids can help treat migraines is that when one suffers from migraine chemicals such as serotonin pass through the blood vessels which, as a result, narrows them.
 Cannabinoids are known to protect blood vessels from dangerous clogging.
 So the continuation of taking CBD oil, from chronic migraine sufferers, may result in suffering from migraines become a rare occasion.

 If you want to start using medical cannabis to treat your migraines you should consult your doctor or seek advice from a medical professional.
 It is important to carry out this task because dosing with cannabis is extremely important.
 There is a fine line between taking to much or taking too little.
 If you do not get the correct dosage, it might not help treat your migraines.
 Taking too much is still not overly concerning because it’s practically impossible to overdose on cannabis, but proper dosing assures your comfort.

 Although there are side effects from cannabis, professionals say that you have to consume 400 times your own body weight in order to overdose.
 Also, before you decide on using cannabis as a form of treatment, make sure that you check your country’s or state’s regulations and laws in relation to cannabis.
-Cannabis isn’t legalised everywhere and some countries still apply strict laws regarding the use of the plant.
+Cannabis isn’t legalized everywhere and some countries still apply strict laws regarding the use of the plant.